matthijsgroen/js-tdd/episode1.5/README.md

 # Episode 1.5: Building a calculator using TDD
 **I cut into line 73 of episode 1**

+Please read the post that [explains the theory of TDD here][tdd-explained]

 ## What are we going to build?
 Our goal is to build a calculator that can do basic arithmetics, like addition, subtraction, multiplication and division.
 So we are going to build functions that implements those operations.